Question Types Guide

 User Data

-As an example, let's say that we've set up training course instructors as users in our SurveyGizmo account.
+As an example, let's say that we've set up training course instructors as users in our Alchemer account.
 Within their User Data Fields, we store information about the course each user teaches.
 We can leverage this data to create a survey question.
 Respondents can then select the course that they took, which then maps back to the instructor data allowing you to share individualized reports.

 Learn more about this question type and the licenses in which it is available in the User Data Question Type Tutorial.